 So yah, definitely in Ketosis, in optional nutritional ketosis?
 Probably not – but on the way for sure!
 It’s good to have a sign that we were doing the right thing.
 Now you have to understand Ketone urine reagent strips and that they measure what equates to excess ketones and also don’t measure the type of ketones you produce when you are fully keto or fat adapted.

 So they are a very blunt tool.
-If you want an accurate measurement you need to do a blood test with something like the FreeStyle Optium Neo Blood Glucose and Ketone Monitoring System – but that’s a step too far for me.
+If you want an accurate measurement you need to do a blood test with something like the Precision Xtra NFR Blood Glucose Monitoring System – but that’s a step too far for me.

 You can read this to understand more: